jayc3-3/pygame-networking-example/README.md

 # pygame-networking-example
-An example for a networked game made in PyGame
+This is a example of a networked client/server based multiplayer example made in Python, using PyGame for graphics and input